SimonCropp/Argon/docs/Linq/FromObject.md

 # Create JSON from an Object

-This sample converts .NET values to LINQ to JSON using `Argon.Linq.JToken.FromObject(System.Object)`.
+This sample converts .NET values to LINQ to JSON using `Argon.JToken.FromObject(System.Object)`.

 <!-- snippet: FromObjectTypes -->
 <a id='snippet-fromobjecttypes'></a>